Faith7406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script sis for deliting all the regular files (not the directories) with a .js this script is for the number of directories and sub-directories in the current directory. this script is for Display lines containing the pattern “root” from the file /etc/passwd
+this script sis for deliting all the regular files (not the directories) with a .js this script is for the number of directories and sub-directories in the current directory. this script is for Display lines containing the pattern “root” from the file /etc/passwd this script  removes all letters c and C from input.